saurgoel/guides/BACKEND/backend_node_expressjs.md

 # =======================================================
 Express is a web framework for Node.js.
 It is the first successful Node.js framework and still the most used.
 It is very minimalist and can be extended using its middleware system.
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It is an open source framework developed and maintained by the Node.js foundation.
+Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+###### Why ExpressJS
+Express is built on top of Node, so yes Express adds more features.
+Node is just a Javascript environment with libraries to make it easy to write software, where Express extends Node specifically to make webservers easy to write.
+Express js uses node.js itself and provides more features to build applications on top Node.js

 # **COMPARISON**
 # =======================================================